agiza/kirannrepo/cookbooks/rf-iam-mysql/README.md

 #### rf-iam-mysql
 Include this recipe in your run list, if you want to have standard MySQL Server.
 No replication is set.

-License and Authors
+#### rf-mysqlhaproxy
+Include this recipe if you need haproxy service running over a MySQL master-master replication setup License and Authors
 -------------------
 Authors: Thanooj Kamavarapu(thanooj.kamavarapu@altisource.com)